Skip to main content

 Role-Based Access Control (RBAC)

-• Define their permissions and scope.
+• Assigns users to roles with specific permissions and scope.

 Example Scenario: